In your own workshop.

 This course of study takes an in depth look at

-Students must complete a series of projects that include
+Students must complete a series of five

-You will learn to cut mortise & tenon and dovetail joinery by hand,
+You will learn to cut mortise & tenon and dovetail joinery by hand.

-and inlay techniques including sand-shading.
+learning inlay techniques including sand-shading.

 You will learn to use hand tools in this class,